MicrosoftDocs/edge-developer/microsoft-edge/webview2/samples/webview2apissample.md

 <!-- ====================================================================== -->
-## Step 3 - Download or clone the WebView2Samples repo
+## Step 3 - Clone or download the WebView2Samples repo

-1. If not done already, download or clone the `WebView2Sample` repo to your local drive.
+1. If not done already, clone or download the `WebView2Sample` repo to your local drive.
 In a separate window or tab, see [Download the WebView2Samples repo](../how-to/machine-setup.md#download-the-webview2samples-repo) in _Set up your Dev environment for WebView2_.
 Follow the steps in that section, and then return to this page and continue below.

 1. If you previously cloned the repo, pull the latest commits to your local copy of the repo.